 The day felt like it lasted forever.
 Yet, the night came and with it came a special dinner deal.
 For roughly 5USD, a meal was made hot and fresh in the open pavilion in the resorts common area.
 The meal consisted of spring rolls, grilled scallops, kebab skewers, green papaya salad, grilled tilapia fish, fresh fruit and a Saigon beer.
 Obviously, we were beyond pleased with the menu.

 Later that evening, the resort hosted a pub quiz.
 The quiz master attempted to count people off into groups to help diversify the pre established groups of friends.
 We still ended up in the same group because other people refused to section themselves off from the mates which seemed to be expected by the quiz master, puzzling.
 Why go through the work if adults who have been drinking are the worse listeners?
 We still ended up meeting some chaps in our group from the U.K., France, Belgium, and the states by way of Portland.
 Everyone was friendly and not crazy competitive.
-It was the first pub quiz we had ever played and are surprisingly good.
-Our weaknesses are the others strengths.
+It was the first pub quiz we had ever played in and we were surprisingly good.
+Our weaknesses were the others strengths.
 Our team came in second place but our group suspected some illegal phone consultation occurring on the winning team mostly because we saw several of them pull out their phones, completely defeating the point!
 Imagined daggers were thrown their way aimed for the eyes and hands and hearts.
-Leave no stone unturned, right?

 Waking up this morning was vastly different from the previous day.
 It was the morning a horrible man ascended to the U.S. presidency.
 We both had woken up several times in the night and even the ocean was restless, the waves were crashing with sounds similar to a storm.
 Who knew how much of a storm this idiot would stir up in the first two weeks of his already abysmal presidency.
 Ugh.